 Ron Howard has had an interesting Western career.
 As a juvenile actor he was on TV a lot then was one of the kids in The Spikes Gang in 1974 and two years later was excellent as the impressionable teenage son of Lauren Bacall when John Wayne rode into town as JB Books, The Shootist.
 He directed and wrote Far and Away with Tom Cruise and Nicole Kidman in 1992, then directed The Missing.
 He produced the 2004 The Alamo and recently Cowboys and Aliens, which disappointed in terms of box-office receipts but was a whole lot of fun.
 (In a non-Western capacity he was nominated for an Oscar for Frost/Nixon and won one for A Beautiful Mind.)

 The Missing is a pursuit Western and quite traditional in theme: a child is kidnapped by Indians and courageous and determined relatives set out in pursuit.
 The Searchers, anyone?
+The captivity narrative is at least as old as Fenimore Cooper.
 But The Missing has the difference that the daring rescue is carried out by a gun-totin’ momma (Cate) determined to get her captured daughter back.
 If the movie has a message, it’s that women were durn tough on the frontier in them days and shouldn’t be portrayed in Westerns as either angels or prostitutes, which is how they are, we know, so often shown.
 Cate doctors the local people, can ride as well as anyone and she can shoot faster’n skin a deer.

 Such women were the bedrock of the frontier and there were a hundred of them for every one saloon gal or angelic schoolma’am.